SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/README.md

 ### File naming

-The naming of a test file is arbitrary but it has been a good standard to indicate the type of tests run. `s-0001.json` would indicate that the test is mostly concerned with special pages while `p-0001.json` will handle with parser output assertions.
+The naming of a test file is arbitrary but it has been a best practice to indicate the type of test expected to be executed.
+For example, `s-0001.json` would indicate that the test is mostly concerned with special pages while `p-0001.json` is to handle parser output related assertions.

 ### Debugging and running a test